gulzade/TravelGuideApp/README.md

 - The information of the selected cell in the Hotels Table view is displayed on the generic detail screen.
 - Sourcetree app was used. git flow structure implemented.
 Worked in development branch and merged into main branch.

+Note: When the flight button is pressed, there may be a delay in loading the screen because the number of data retrieved from the API is high.
+Wait for a while after pressing the button.

 ### Home
 - It is our home screen.
 This screen appears on first boot Best Choice The articles part is completely pulled from the json file.